peteamiri/Tutorials/JobInterview/Solution Architect/Security Definitions.md

 Security Operations (SecOps): SecOps teams monitor security events, analyze data, and respond to threats in real-time to protect the organization's assets.

 Cybersecurity is a vital part of information technology (IT) and is integrated into virtually every aspect of modern technology-driven organizations.
 It is a continuous process that evolves in response to emerging threats and vulnerabilities.
 Effective cybersecurity requires a combination of technical solutions, policies, procedures, and a proactive security mindset to safeguard digital assets and maintain trust in digital environments.

+## CIA Triad

+In the context of information security, "CIA" represents a fundamental concept known as the "CIA Triad."
+The CIA Triad is a core framework that outlines the three primary objectives or principles of information security.
+These objectives are:

+Confidentiality: Confidentiality focuses on ensuring that sensitive information remains private and is accessible only to authorized individuals or systems.
+It involves preventing unauthorized access, disclosure, or exposure of sensitive data.
+Methods for maintaining confidentiality include encryption, access controls, data classification, and secure storage practices.

+Integrity: Integrity is concerned with the accuracy and reliability of data and systems.
+It involves protecting data from unauthorized modifications, alterations, or corruption.
+Measures to maintain data integrity include checksums, digital signatures, version control, and change management processes.

+Availability: Availability ensures that information and resources are accessible and usable by authorized users when needed.
+It involves preventing disruptions, downtime, or unavailability of systems and data.
+Strategies for ensuring availability include redundancy, fault tolerance, disaster recovery planning, and monitoring for system uptime.

+The CIA Triad provides a framework for understanding the primary goals of information security and helps guide the development of security policies, practices, and technologies to achieve these objectives.
+It is considered a foundational concept in the field of information security and is often used as a basis for risk assessment and decision-making in security planning and implementation.

 ## Zero Trust secction